-Every group who works with No Child Goes Hungry builds a hunger advocacy program specifically tailored to fit the needs of their own communities.
-While every group shares a similar goal, to eliminate childhood hunger, individual grant recipient organizations have the flexibility to build programs that works best for them and their local populations.
-We are proud that 100% of your donation goes towards feeding hungry kids and educating groups about the challenge of hunger in their own communities.
-Here is a sample of organizations that work with No Child Goes Hungry and the programs they have developed.
+Every group that works with No Child Goes Hungry builds a hunger advocacy program specifically tailored to fit the needs of their community.
+While every group shares a similar goal, to eliminate childhood hunger, individual grant recipient organizations have the flexibility to build programs that work best for them and their local populations.
+We are proud that 100 percent of your donation goes toward feeding hungry kids and educating groups about the challenge of hunger in their communities.

 River Road Unitarian Universalist

 is bringing neighbors together in their quest to end childhood hunger.
 RRUUC built a Little Free Pantry where those in need can find food supplies and snacks.
 Thanks to funds provided by NCGH, RRUUC was able to fill the pantry with easy-to-use items like juice boxes, granola bars, single-serving fruit cups, soups, and noodle cups.

 HEART Food Pantry

 is feeding children in low-income homes on weekends when the students are without the aid of school-based subsidized meals.
 With support from NCGH, the HEART Food Pantry’s BackPack program provides children in need with nutritious food and snacks on Friday afternoons that children can take home in their backpack and rely upon through the weekend.